 The team from Plymouth University’s Centre for Robotics and Neural Systems have used ANN’s to help them discover alien life.
-The ANNs use a similar learning technique to a human brain, and are programmed to estimate the likelihood of extraterrestrial beings living on other planets.
+The ANNs use a similar learning technique to a human brain.
+The designers programmed them to estimate the likelihood of extraterrestrial beings living on other planets.

 The aim is to combine both A.I and human intelligence to help in the exploration for the search for other life within our cosmos.

-Christopher Bishop, a PhD student who headed the study at the University, said; “We’re currently interested in these ANNs for prioritising exploration for a hypothetical, intelligent, interstellar spacecraft scanning an exoplanet system at range,”
+Christopher Bishop, a Ph.D. student who headed the study at the University, said; “We’re currently interested in these ANNs for prioritizing exploration for a hypothetical, intelligent, interstellar spacecraft scanning an exoplanet system at a range,”

 In the future, they hope to send such neural network systems into space that can relay data back to planet Earth.
-These A.I robotic probes would fan the furthest reaches of our galaxy in search for intelligent life.
+Furthermore, these A.I robotic probes would fan the furthest reaches of our galaxy in search of intelligent life.

-The team have coded the A.I to split newly discovered worlds with the possibility of harboring life into five categories:
+The team has coded the A.I to split newly discovered worlds with the possibility of harboring life into five categories:

 - Modern-day Earth